Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

 How to start an HVAC business in Ohio

-The state website provides a first-stop business resource page for anyone interested in venturing out on their own.
+The state website offers a one-stop business resource page for anyone interested in starting their own business.
 The page contains information on all the steps you need to take to operate a business in Ohio, including:

 - Choosing a business name and a legal structure